crumwj22/Password-Generator/README.md

 ## My Task

-This week’s homework requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This week’s homework requires me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I have writen.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 ## User Story